sebastian-zieba/PACMAN/docs/source/pcf.rst

 rescale_uncert
 ''''''''''''''''''''''''''''''''''''''''''''
-Rescales the uncertainties for the sampler (MCMC or nested sampling), so that the reduced chi2 = 1.
+Rescales the uncertainties for the sampler (MCMC or nested sampling), so that the reduced chi2red = 1.
+Note: This only happens if chi2red < 1 after least squared fit.

 run_clipiters